Type B Cipher Machine

 The "System 97 Typewriter for European Characters" (九七式欧文印字機 kyūnana-shiki ōbun injiki) or "Type B Cipher Machine", codenamed Purple by the United States, was an encryption machine used by the Japanese Foreign Office from February 1939 to the end of World War II.
-The machine was an electromechanical device that used stepping-switches to encrypt the most sensitive diplomatic traffic.
+It replaced the Type A Red machine to encrypt the most sensitive diplomatic traffic.

+The Purple was an electromechanical device that used stepping-switches, rather than rotors as other contemporary devices.
 All messages were written in the 26-letter English alphabet, which was commonly used for telegraphy.
 Any Japanese text had to be transliterated or coded.
 The 26-letters were separated using a plug board into two groups, of six and twenty letters respectively.
 The letters in the sixes group were scrambled using a 6 × 25 substitution table, while letters in the twenties group were more thoroughly scrambled using three successive 20 × 25 substitution tables.
+The Japanese also used stepping-switches in other systems, codenamed Coral and Jade, that did not divide their alphabets.

-The cipher codenamed "Purple" replaced the Type A Red machine previously used by the Japanese Foreign Office.
-The sixes and twenties division was familiar to U.S. Army Signals Intelligence Service (SIS) cryptographers from their work on the Type A cipher and it allowed them to make early progress on the sixes portion of messages.
-The twenties cipher proved much more difficult, but a breakthrough in September 1940 allowed the Army cryptographers to construct an analog machine that duplicated the behavior of the Japanese machines, even though no one in the U.S. had any description of one.
+The sixes and twenties division was familiar to U.S. Army Signals Intelligence Service (SIS) cryptographers from their work on the Type A cipher, and it allowed them to make early progress on the sixes portion of messages.
+The twenties cipher proved much more difficult, but a breakthrough in September 1940 allowed the Army cryptographers to construct an analogous machine that duplicated the behavior of the Japanese machines, even though no one in the U.S. had any technical description of the originals.

-The Japanese also used stepping-switches in systems, codenamed Coral and Jade, that did not divide their alphabets.
 American forces referred to information gained from decryptions as Magic.